skortchmark9/amine_solubility/README.md

 ## Amine Solubility

-Data mining to predict amine solubility
+Data mining to predict amine solubility...

 ### Data Cleaning Steps
 * Discarding columns which are the same across all experiments